bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Documentation/README.md

 ![EMS schematic on a breadboard](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/blob/master/Documentation/ems-breadboard.JPG?raw=true)

 ### Using this circuit for interfacing with a Raspberry Pi
 You can use this circuit also to directly interface with the Raspberry Pi UART.
-However, you need to make a small modification.<br>
-The Arduino has 5V compatible UARTS, the Raspberry Pi has 3,3V compatible UARTS.<br>
-Replace the 4k7 resistor on the right (next to RX_OUT) by a voltage divider consisting of one 20k resistor and one 10k resistor in series.
-Put the 20k resistor where the 4k7 resistor is, and in series to that one connect the 10k resistor to ground.
-Now connect the RX_OUT to the point between the 20k and the 10k resistor.
-Keep in mind the circuit still needs a 5V power supply.

-Another option is to power the whole circuit as-is with 3.3V and replace the mentioned 4k7 resistor with a 100 Ohm resistor.
+Just power the circuit with 3V3 instead of 5V.

 ## Complete interface board
 I also created a complete interface board with 5V and 3.3V compatible UART interface.
 For the design see the [PCB-files](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/tree/master/PCB-files/V0.9) folder.